Author Profile - Beth Haslam

 Bureaucracy and Prefectures, Merci France Services

-We've recently posted about overdue improvements made by the French government services and online systems, which prompted us to think about those who are not online or live in rural areas of France .
-Most people will know…
+We've recently posted about overdue improvements to French government services and online systems, which prompted us to think about those who are not online or live in rural areas of France .
+Most people will know what a…

 Christmas Carols French Style